mbastian/datafu/contrib/mr/README.md

 If an input path ends with #LATEST (e.g. `/data/events/#LATEST`), the system will browse the folder and pick the first folder by lexicographic order.
 For instance, if `/data/events` contains two folders `/data/events/2013-01-01` and `/data/events/2014-01-01` it will replace `#LATEST` by `2014-01-01`.

-Set the `use.latest.expansion` parameter to `true` to enable this feature.
+Set the `use.latest.expansion` property to `true` to enable this feature.
 The default value is `false`.

 ##### How to use a custom input or output formats?